kyle9021/pc-graph/examples/jq-rdf-bash.md

 cat ./json/temp_config.json | jq '.data.items[] | {name: .name, id: .id}'
 ```

-Our goal is to figure out which keys relate are univerally unique.
+Our goal is to figure out which keys have values which are univerally unique.
 In this example we know it's the `.id` values.
 While an ec2 instance might share the same name across different aws accounts.
 They would not share the same `.id`.
 So before we load it into dgraph.
 Let's indicate that.

 ```bash
 cat ./json/temp_config.json | jq '.data.items[] | {name: .name, id: .id, uid: ("_:" + .id)}'